c3lang/c3-web/src/content/blogs/c3_0_7_10_constdef_finally_takes_shape.md

 Because now the enum would have a gap, missing the ordinals 1 and 2.

-The 1:1 mapping between C3 enums and integers allows C3 enums to be have name lookups and support associated values:
+The 1:1 mapping between C3 enums and integers allows C3 enums to support name lookups and associated values without overhead:

 ```c3
 enum Greet : int (String fmt, String country)